sjteresi/Blueberry_Network_Rewiring/README.md

 This block of work has both non-code tasks and code tasks.
 First, I ran the blueberry genome through CoGe to perform a syntelog search.
 Second, I supplement the results with a BLAST search.

 ### Running SynMap:
 This section describes the methods to run [SynMap](https://genomevolution.org/CoGe/SynMap.pl) on CoGe.
-I ran SynMap with [default options](https://genomevolution.org/wiki/index.php/SynMap).
+I ran SynMap with mostly [default options](https://genomevolution.org/wiki/index.php/SynMap), I did change one option: under *Merge Syntenic Blocks* I set it to `Quota Align Merge`.
 Here is the [link](https://genomevolution.org/r/1ejoj) to regenerate the analysis on CoGe.

 ### Running BLAST:
 We are doing this step to identify homologs that may have been missed using a synteny-based approach.
 Genes that could have been missed by the synteny search include single-gene transpositions (and others).
 We are going to use a BLAST database of protein predictions.